Julia Child’s Beef Bourguignon (Boeuf à la Bourguignonne)

 Julia Child’s recipe for boeuf bourguignon most often has browned pearl onions, carrots, onion, and mushrooms in it as well.

 Like most famous dishes, there are many different ways to make beef bourguignon.
 I’m going to show you how she made this recipe but you can tailor it to your own tastes.
 It’s a very forgiving dish.

-Julia Child's beef bourguignon recipe is a labor of love that involves "real cooking."
-It is not a fast family diner or a 30-minute meal!
+Julia Child’s beef bourguignon recipe is a labor of love that involves “real cooking.”
+It is not a fast family dinner or a 30-minute meal!
+Like our tender Swiss steak recipe, this beef bourguignon gets better the longer it cooks.

 There are many short-cut recipes for this classic French dish.
 I suggest the first time you make it that you use this recipe to learn the principles of cooking that are used.